 In order for Canadian residents to qualify for the Old Age Security pension, they must have lived in Canada for at least ten years after their 18th birthday or must have lived in Canada for at least twenty years after their 18th birthday if they are currently residing overseas.

-The Old Age Security pension yields a much lower maximum monthly benefit of $546.07 as of 2013, but is much more accessible to those who have not earned taxable income throughout their life in Canada.
+The Old Age Security pension yields a much lower basic maximum monthly benefit of $615.53 as of 2020, but is much more accessible to those who have not earned taxable income throughout their life in Canada.

 Receiving Old Age Security does not hinder one’s ability to work.
-Single pensioners receiving the benefit are entitled to work for a maximum net salary of up to $70,954 a year (2013).
-Earnings above this amount result in benefit deductions or a full benefit suspension if the net income exceeds $114,640.
+Single pensioners can receive a maximum net income of up to $79,054 a year (2020).
+Earnings or any income above this amount result in benefit deductions, ‘clawback’, or a full benefit suspension if the net income exceeds $128,137.